Louis Lincoln Emmerson: Freemasonry

+in 1891, Emmerson became a made master mason of the Mt.
+Vernon masonic lodge.
+In 1929, he was elected the Grand Master of the Grand Lodge Of Illinois.
+He became a Scottish Rite mason and served as the Grand High Priest of the Grand Chapter of Royal Arch Masons of Illinois and Right Eminent Grand Commander of the Grand Commandery of Knights Templar of Illinois.

 Political career

-Emmerson entered politics in 1912, as an unsuccessful candidate for state treasurer.
-However, four years later, he was victorious in his election for secretary of state, an office he held for twelve years.
+Emmerson entered politics in 1912, pursuing the position of state treasurer but was unsuccessful.
+However, four years later, he won the election for secretary of state which he held for twelve years.

 Governor

 Emmerson won the 1928 Republican gubernatorial nomination by a margin of 63% to 37% over the incumbent governor, the corrupt Len Small, and was sworn into the governorship on January 14, 1929.
+He was the oldest Illinois Governor at that time at age 65.

-During his tenure, he faced mounting difficulties resulting from the Great Depression.
-Taxpayers were granted some relief when legislation was adopted that eased penalties on overdue taxes and allowed for the issuance of emergency bonds.
+During his service from 1929 to 1933, at the start of the Great Depression, legislation was adopted that eased penalties on overdue taxes and allowed for the issuance of emergency bonds.
 Also, a motor fuel-tax was instituted and used for improvements in the highway system, the first unemployment commission was initiated, and federal grants were sanctioned for the completion of the Lakes-to-the-Gulf Waterway.
 Emmerson did not seek reelection and left office on January 9, 1933, retiring from politics.
-Governor Louis L. Emmerson died on February 4, 1941, and was buried at the Oakwood Cemetery in Mt.
-Vernon, Illinois.